mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 ~~~
 {: .output}

-Notice now that instead of saying 'master' here, it says 'add-square-array-method', showing us that our commit is on our branch.
-We've sort of glossed over it previously, but 'master' is the "default branch" in Git.
-In some newer git versions this has been renamed to "main", so you may see this instead.
+Notice now that instead of saying 'main' here, it says 'add-square-array-method', showing us that our commit is on our branch.
+We've sort of glossed over it previously, but 'main' is the "default branch" in Git.
+In some older git versions this was named "master", so you may see this instead.

 Our commit is now saved in our local repository.
-If you want to, you can switch back to the "master" branch by doing:
+If you want to, you can switch back to the "main" branch by doing:

 ~~~
-git checkout master
+git checkout main
 ~~~
 {: .bash}
 ~~~
-Switched to branch 'master'
+Switched to branch 'main'
 ~~~
 {: .output}